 The BPC also has an application to test the SMP REST API service calls on the same domain as the SML at https://smp-api.sc-b2b.us/docs .
 Again, this is a REST API to make web service calls to test the toolkit.

-The SMP iitself s a web service queried by a SOAP API call to return the Corner 3 URI or terminal endpoint.
+The SMP itself s a web service queried by a SOAP API call to return the Corner 3 URI or terminal endpoint.
 The specification for the actual API can be found in the document: Service Metadata Publishing (SMP) Version 2.0 dated 14 February 2021 as an Oasis standard.

 Section 5.4 Resources